cherrynoize/dotfiles/.github/README.md

 them](bin) actually mine.
 Being each few hundreds LOC tops, they're not very large (`bin` sits at *492K* at the time of writing - Nov.
-16 2023), and since they're heavily integrated into my everyday system usage and used in most of my configuration it made little sense leaving them out (or separating them).
+16 2023), and since they're heavily integrated into most of the config it made little sense leaving them out.

 ## $ Shell